pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 ## Message counts

-Requires Message Persistence enabled.
-For Unlimited retention keys, counts only consider messages from the last 7 days.
+Requires Message Persistence enabled for your key in the Admin Portal.

-Returns the number of messages published on channels since a given timetoken (greater than or equal to the provided timetoken).
+Returns the number of messages on one or more channels since a given time.
+Count is for history messages with timetoken >= the provided value in channelsTimetoken.

+Unlimited message retention: For keys with unlimited retention enabled, this method counts only messages from the last 7 days.

 ### Method(s)

+To run messageCounts() use:

 ```
 `1pubnub.batch.countMessages(